rohitkeshav27/Sentiment-Analysis-using-Twitter-for-cryptocurrency/README.md

 This is a Flask application that is used to get sentiments regarding a particular cryptocurrency in the realtime.These sentiments are derived from the tweets from the twitter.
 In this we analyse the incoming tweets based on the hashtags and a combination of "Hashtags+influencers".

+The required libraries to install are-->

+The libraries or modules are present in the file requirements.txt

 The Variable.py is the file that is holding all the required credentials which will be used later in the project.After replacing them with your own credentials,save it.

 "preprocess_data.py" is the one responsible for cleaning up the incoming Tweets.This is implicitly called by one of the program later.